moxley/homework/README.md

   1. Share record sorting logic between the "has permission" and "hasn't permission" cases.
   1. Break out the "hasn't permission" case into multiple methods.
+  1. ...And many, many more.
+See the commit history for more changes.

 ###Part 2 - Programming Problems